 The short term goal of our group is to understand protein polymer interactions and develop devices and membranes inspired by cell membranes.
 The longer term goal is to emulate these native biological structures with robust polymeric or engineered protein structural elements.

-Given the PI's background in industrial research into membranes, we are very interested in improving current synthetic membranes used in the process, water, energy, and biotech industries.
+Given the PI's background in industrial research into membranes for water and wastewater treatment, we are very interested in improving current synthetic membranes used in the process, water, energy, and biotech industries with a heavy focus on water treatment, reuse and desalination.
 We are utilizing innovative methods to study structure of and transport across these membranes and developing new methods to control fouling and improve efficiency.